 Not much brother.

-As per him, mostly all the affluent people of the city has visited his cafe — from underworld dons to Bollywood superstars.
+As per him, mostly all the affluent people of the city have visited his cafe — from underworld dons to Bollywood superstars.
 Even if you go there today, there is always a line like a python.
-Getting a table can take hours on weekends and he knows so much of the city’s history!
+Getting a table can take hours on weekends and he knows so much about the city’s history!

 Thank you brother for this marvelous space without which life would have been a little less meaningful.

 That’s one of the most beautiful comment I’ve got till date, son.
 God bless you.
 Visit again.